carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 {: .language-python}

 > ## How should I define my bounding box?
 > For simplicity, here we assume the **Coordinate Reference System (CRS)** and **extent** of the vector file are known (for instance they are provided in the dataset documentation).
+>
+> You can also define your bouding box with online coordinates visualization tools.
+For example, in our case, we can use the [RD-viewer](https://openstate.github.io/rdnewviewer/).
+>
-Some Python tools, e.g. [`fiona`](https://fiona.readthedocs.io/en/latest/)(which is also the backend of `geopandas`), provides the file inspection functionality without actually the need to read the full data set into memory.
+> Some Python tools, e.g. [`fiona`](https://fiona.readthedocs.io/en/latest/)(which is also the backend of `geopandas`), provides the file inspection functionality without actually the need to read the full data set into memory.
 An example can be found in [the documentation of fiona](https://fiona.readthedocs.io/en/latest/manual.html#format-drivers-crs-bounds-and-schema).
 {: .callout}

 Using the `bbox` input argument, we can load only the spatial features intersecting the provided bounding box.